5 Misconceptions About Your Lawn in the Winter Months

 Myth 1: “One of the greatest things about the colder months is that there is no need for lawn care.”

 This statement is one of the biggest misconceptions about your lawn in the fall to winter months.
 When fall and winter seasons arrive, this is the time of year when people stay the most busy, with a variety of different tasks and things to do.
-From cleaning up debris and leaves to sprucing landscape beds, removing old mulch and pruning, there is always something to do with your lawn, even with this cold weather.
+From cleaning up debris and leaves to sprucing landscape beds, removing old mulch, and pruning, there is always something to do with your lawn, even with this cold weather.

 Myth 2: Plants die in the cold and winter months.

 This is not true!
 While you may not see any active growth, the plants are not dead.
 The late fall and cold winter season is known as the dormant period.
 You cannot see the life, but they are just hibernating, getting ready for spring.
 For example, when a plant like grass reaches a certain temperature, varieties of grass may stop producing new blades.
-So don’t be afraid to cut your grasses back, pruin those bushes and hedges and it will show off your hard work in the spring.
+So don’t be afraid to cut your grasses back, pruning those bushes and hedges and it will show off your hard work in the spring.

 Myth 3: I should only fertilize my lawn in the spring.

 This is the exact opposite of what you want to do.
 The best time to seed and fertilize your lawn is during the fall and winter months before the snow.
-By laying down new seed during the pre-dormant period of a grass’s cycle, you can be assured the seeds will be ready for spring.
+By laying down new seeds during the pre-dormant period of a grass’s cycle, you can be assured the seeds will be ready for spring.
 This is the best way to keep your lawn lush and green all season.

 Myth 4: Late snow fall in spring months will cause all my plants to die.